mathiaskalxdorf/IceR/README.md

 During installation, please keep default settings and follow respective instructions.

 If an error occurs during installation of the package rJava, it could indicate that Java is not properly installed.
-Please follow the installation instructions for Java and rJava (installing suitable JDK version might solve the issue)
+Please follow the installation instructions for Java and rJava (installing suitable JDK version should solve the issue)

 Next, we install the IceR package from GitHub
 ```r